 Redford is a medium-sized town located in the state of Michigan.
 With a population of 47,065 people and 14 constituent neighborhoods, Redford is the 32nd largest community in Michigan.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Redford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Redford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Redford is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Redford who work in office and administrative support (15.16%), sales jobs (9.92%), and food service (7.30%).

-In terms of college education, Redford is nearly on par with the US average for all cities of 21.84%: 19.31% of adults 25 and older in Redford have a bachelor's degree or advanced degree.
+The percentage of adults in Redford who are college-educated is close to the national average for all communities of 21.84%: 19.31% of the adults in Redford have a bachelor's degree or advanced degree.